3 November 2021

 Machine Learning Model on Cloud

 I hosted the machine learning model on the cloud and leveraged it from our application.
-However, I faced a few issues with that, the model size and the time it takes to make a prediction was very bad.
+However, I faced a few issues with that, the model size and the time it takes to make a prediction were very bad.
 I decided to use an open-source deep learning framework for on-device inference called TensorFlow lite.
 This framework enabled me to convert the model into a more compressed flat buffer with a TensorFlow lite converter.
 The compressed .tflite file was then integrated into our application.
 This is also known as making predictions on the edge.

 I am excited that I have managed to use machine learning to try and restore the value proposition of the universities.
 The possibilities of machine learning are endless.
-I think is time that we as industry experts to consider reshaping and redesigning our solution to overcome modern challenges.
+I think is time that we as industry experts consider reshaping and redesigning our solution to overcome modern challenges.